-To achieve this we first discuss the choice of relaxation to be used in the propagation and representation of the templates.
-Then we discuss the template generation procedure, and instantiate it for the verification of robustness to adversarial patches and geometric perturbations in \cref{sec:robustn-advers-patch,sec:geometric-robustness}.
+To showcase how we can achieve good templates as well as fast matching, we next discuss the choice of the abstract domain to be used in the propagation and the representation of the templates.
+Then we discuss the template generation procedure and instantiate it for the verification of robustness to adversarial patches and geometric perturbations.

-\paragraph{Choice of Relaxation} As noted earlier, the choice of how to represent the templates leads to a trade-off between \cref{prob:generation,prob:matching}.
-We briefly outline two common choices for convex relaxations used in neural network verification and how they are suited to these problems: the Box and Zonotope relaxations \citep{AI2,SinghGMPV18, WongK18,DiffAI}.
-A $d$-dimensional box is described as